-> What is the Permanent Forest Sink Initiative (PFSI)?
+> What is the Permanent Forestry under the ETS (previously called the Permanent Forest Sink Initiative?

-The PFSI is a separate Government scheme to the ETS.
-It commits privately owned forests to long term sustainable management for the primary purpose of carbon sequestration.
-The forests are protected and maintained for a minimum of 99 years, with restrictions on clearance and harvesting.
+The Permanent Forestry category commits privately owned forests to long term sustainable management for the primary purpose of carbon sequestration.
+The forests are protected and maintained for a minimum of 50 years, with restrictions on clearance and harvesting.

-The PFSI is favoured for projects with native tree species and where maintenance of permanent forest cover is valued for other environmental reasons such as enhancement of biodiversity, soil conservation, water quality improvement, and flood control.
+The permanent category is favoured for projects with native tree species and where maintenance of permanent forest cover is valued for other environmental reasons such as enhancement of biodiversity, soil conservation, water quality improvement, and flood control.

 > What is the New Zealand Emissions Trading Scheme (ETS)?